ajberkley/cl-binary-store/README.md

 - [ ] support store/restore from raw memory (mmap, sap, etc)
 - [ ] very large object storage without copying
 - [ ] Parallel store and restore
+- [ ] Reduced copying if using a sap backend?

 Some more testing and another run at speed